-Energy Academy Europe initiates large, complex research programs for and with the experts from Hanze UAS, University of Groningen and other research institutions.
+We initiate large, complex research programs for and with the experts from Hanze UAS, University of Groningen and other research institutions.
 These programs are interdisciplinary, and mostly of a private-public nature.
-The role of Energy Academy Europe is to organise cooperation between research groups, research and educational institutions and public and private stakeholders.
-Furthermore, the Energy Academy Europe plays a facilitating role in the acquisition of program funds and management of large, complex research programs.
-Actual research takes place at University of Groningen and HAnze UAS and other research institutions that are part of the Energy Academy Europe portfolio.
+We organize cooperation between research groups, research and educational institutions and public and private stakeholders.
+Furthermore, we play a facilitating role in the acquisition of program funds and management of large, complex research programs.
+Actual research takes place at University of Groningen and Hanze UAS and other research institutions that are part of our portfolio.

 - energy systems and system integration